quicwg/base-drafts/draft-ietf-quic-transport.md

 When new data is to be sent on a stream, a sender MUST set the encapsulating STREAM frame's offset field to the stream offset of the first byte of this new data.
-The first byte of data that is sent on a stream has an offset of 0.
+The first octet of data on a stream has an offset of 0.
+An endpoint is expected to send every stream octet.
 The largest offset delivered on a stream MUST be less than 2^62.
 A receiver MUST ensure that received stream data is delivered to the application as an ordered byte-stream.
 Data received out of order MUST be buffered for later delivery, as long as it is not in violation of the receiver's flow control limits.

 An endpoint MUST NOT send data on any stream without ensuring that it is within the data limits set by its peer.
 The cryptographic handshake stream, Stream 0,